 Now that you know what the options are and how to get them, you need to figure out which type of Kindle fits your needs best.
-There's a few things to consider when comparing Amazon's e-readers and tablets.
+There are a few things to consider when comparing Amazon's e-readers and tablets.

 Designed for reading, the Paperwhite and other e-reader models use an e-Ink display.
-This technology virtually eliminates glare and provides an experience similar to reading on paper.
+This technology virtually eliminates glare and provides an experience like reading on paper.
 But it's currently limited to black and white and cannot display video.

 The software and processing requirements to flip through an e-book are drastically lower than apps, games, and video playback.
 This means that an e-reader will often have days of battery life.
 If you don't read often, you might find you only have to charge your e-reader every few weeks.